cpjet64/CurtsDDNS/README.md

 - Support for multiple DNS providers
 - Configurable via an INI file
 - Runs continuously with a configurable check interval
+- Optional self‑updater that pulls new versions from Git
+- Rotating log file with configurable path, level, and size

 ## Requirements